Wind turbine syndrome: Noise and annoyance

-There is still an unproven belief that infrasound can cause symptoms, including tinnitus, stress, fatigue, memory loss, attention deficit, vertigo, migraines and sleep deprivation.
+There is a belief that infrasound can cause symptoms, including tinnitus, stress, fatigue, memory loss, attention deficit, vertigo, migraines and sleep deprivation.

 A panel of experts commissioned by the Massachusetts Department of Environmental Protection concluded in 2012 that "there is not an association between noise from wind turbines and measures of psychological distress or mental health problems."

 A 2009 Canadian study found that "a small minority of those exposed report annoyance and stress associated with noise perception..." [however] "Annoyance is not a disease."
 The study group pointed out that similar irritations are produced by local and highway vehicles, as well as from industrial operations and aircraft.

 A 2011 literature review found that although wind turbines are associated with some health effects, such as sleep disturbance, the health effects reported by those living near wind turbines were probably caused not by the turbines themselves but rather by "physical manifestation from an annoyed state."
 A 2013 report for the National Health and Medical Research Council (Australia) elaborated: "There is consistent evidence that noise from wind turbines is associated with annoyance, and reasonable consistency that it is associated with sleep disturbance and poorer sleep quality and quality of life.
 However, it is unclear whether the observed associations are due to wind turbine noise or plausible confounders."

 A meta study published in 2014 reported that among the cross-sectional studies of better quality, no clear or consistent association is seen between wind turbine noise and any reported disease or other indicator of harm to human health.
 Noise from turbines played a minor role in comparison with other factors in leading people to report annoyance in the context of wind turbines.

-In early 2019, U.S. President Donald Trump suggested that the noise from windmills may cause cancer, resulting in backlash against his claim from politicians across the spectrum, such as Iowa Senators Joni Ernst and Chuck Grassley.